testomatio/reporter/docs/logger.md

     assert(something);
   });
 ```
-Result: the message 'Login successful' will be added to your report.

 Logger can intercept any logger (e.g. pino, loglevel, morgan, tracer, winston, etc.).
 And even multiple loggers at the same time.